ccarabine/payrollapp/docs/testing.md

 ___
 Test 2
-- **Action** - *From the main menu, type “1”, then “1”, user prompted to Enter Payroll Week : type “2”  *** no records
+- **Action** - *From the main menu, type “1”, then “1”, user prompted to Enter Payroll Week : type “2”* *Note : test is based on no records in week typed*

 - **Expected Result** -
-Invalid week number, please try again.
+*Invalid week number, please try again.*

 - **Actual Result** - *Works as intended*